Stratified noncommutative geometry: Detailed overview and fundamental examples

-in which we have included the equivalence resulting from the arithmetic fracture square \Cref{intro.arithmetic.fracture.square} for emphasis.
-The unit morphism \Cref{unit.morphism.at.a.Z.module.for.s.m.macrocosm.adjn} is not generally an equivalence, because the rationalization functor $\QQ \otimes_\ZZ (-)$ does not commute with infinite products.\footnote{More precisely, the morphism \Cref{unit.morphism.at.a.Z.module.for.s.m.macrocosm.adjn} between pullbacks arises from a natural transformation between cospans which is an equivalence on the two source terms and is induced by the universal property of the product on the common target term.} For instance, consider the abelian group
+resulting from the arithmetic fracture square \Cref{intro.arithmetic.fracture.square}, we see that the unit morphism \Cref{unit.morphism.at.a.Z.module.for.s.m.macrocosm.adjn} is not generally an equivalence, because the rationalization functor $\QQ \otimes_\ZZ (-)$ does not commute with infinite products.\footnote{More precisely, the morphism \Cref{unit.morphism.at.a.Z.module.for.s.m.macrocosm.adjn} between pullbacks arises from a natural transformation between cospans which is an equivalence on the two source terms and is induced by the universal property of the product on the common target term.} For instance, consider the abelian group

 for each prime number $p$ we have $M^\wedge_p \simeq \ZZ/p$, and the morphism

 is not an equivalence.
 Note that this failure of convergence does not contradict \Cref{intro.thm.cosms}, as the poset $\pos_\ZZ$ is not down-finite (because the closure of the generic point $(0) \in \Spec(\ZZ)$ is infinite).